Good Call: Nine Times the Academy Got it Right

 Like when Shakespeare in Love won Best Picture over Saving Private Ryan, or how The Shining wasn’t even nominated, or when Dances With Wolves cleaned up in 1991 (I mean, c’mon, it’s good, but not that good).

-So, in this spirit, here are some of the wisest, most surprising, just plain best decisions ever made at the Oscars.
+Here are some of the wisest, most surprising, just plain best decisions ever made at the Oscars.

 Parasite Wins Best Picture